 About Web Agent

-Web Agent is an Access Management add-on component that operates as a Policy Enforcement Point (PEP) or policy agent for applications deployed on a Java container.
+Web Agent is an Access Management add-on component that operates as a Policy Enforcement Point (PEP) or policy agent for applications deployed in a web server.

 Web Agents intercept inbound requests to applications.
 Depending on the filter mode configuration, Web Agents interact with AM to: